visionary-ux/visionary-url/README.md

 ### Image Options

-Image options in Visionary URLs are optional and placed in the options segment of the URL, located between the base64url-encoded Visionary code and the filename.
+Image options are optional and appear between the Visionary Code and the filename in the URL.

-<code>/image/djQyITEyODAhODUzITg2OTZhYw/<strong>\<options\></strong>/cornflakes.jpg</code>
+<code>/image/djQyITEyODAhODUzITg2OTZhYw/<strong>\<options\></strong>/image.jpg</code>

-Options are represented as comma-separated tokens.
-For deterministic URLs and optimized browser and CDN caching, this tokens are sorted lexicographically.
+Options are represented as comma-separated tokens and sorted lexicographically for deterministic URLs and optimized caching.

 **Example:**